What does the Address Verification System (AVS) error mean?

 1. Make sure you entered the same address your credit card company mails statements to.

 You can edit the address on a saved credit card by opening the AutoPay Settings screen.
-The "edit" button will show up when you hover over the card:

-2. Verify the address is setup correctly with your credit card company
+2. Verify the address is set up correctly with your credit card company

 Sometimes the bank or credit card issuer may have an old or incorrect address entered in their system.